MicrosoftDocs/VBA-Docs/api/PowerPoint.Presentation.md

 Note that if multiple presentations with the same name are open, the first presentation in the collection with the specified name is returned.

-Use the [ActivePresentation](./PowerPoint.Application.ActivePresentation.md)property to return the presentation in the active window.
+Use the [ActivePresentation](./PowerPoint.Application.ActivePresentation.md) property to return the presentation in the active window.
 The following example saves the active presentation.